Mom, it’s time for the quiz!!

 3 bees stinging?
 Might they be ‘honey bees’?.. 🙂

 My vote is for Apis; seemingly, yet again, a bit too obvious, but I have heard if you know how to listen to your patient that they will often tell you what remedy they need.

 I wish my clients would do that!
 It would save sooooo much time!
 But still, the practitioner needs to know not to accept words like “It hurts,” or “I have a pain.”
 That doesn’t help us.
-We have to learn what to ask in the interview or we will only get information meant for allopaths.
+We have to learn what to ask in the interview or we will only get information meant for doctors.

 This happened literally with my mom-(a bit of a skeptic when it comes to homeopathy).
 She has a hernia and is prone to overindulge in weird combinations of rich/exotic foods.
 She called to tell me she was so ill and admitted she overate.
-I told her I could give her a remedy to try..she said, “right now I would take strychnine!”
+I told her I could give her a remedy to try; she said, “right now I would take strychnine!”
 I was already thinking of Nux Vomica and gave it to her and the episode passed quickly!
 LOL

-Hopefully she’s not STILL a skeptic?
+Hopefully she’s not STILL a skeptic, is she?

 Sadly, she still is.

 What?????
 Oh for the love of God!